merulis/cbt-web-app/backend/README.md

 ```
 $ docker run -p [ports]
 ```
-For now you can only see the root page.
-The rest will come later)
+For now you can only try the root point.
+The rest will come later :)